Skip to Main Content

 Take a financial education course

-Organizations like Bank On work to provide communities with financial literacy education, in addition to helping connect unbanked and underbanked consumers with checking accounts.
+Organizations such as Bank On work to provide communities with financial literacy education, in addition to helping connect unbanked and underbanked consumers with checking accounts.

 “If you’ve had troubles with your bank accounts in the past and feel like you’ve been blacklisted, look for a Bank On program near you,” says Todd Christensen, an education manager at Money Fit by DRS Inc., a nationwide nonprofit financial wellness and credit counseling agency.
 “Usually, after taking a few hours of basic money management courses, you can automatically qualify for an account with participating banks or credit unions.”